Skip to content

 In the translation window, you will also see the Maximum length of translation limit if it’s exceeded.

-Clear Translation - Clear.
-Use it when you need to erase the whole suggestion quickly.
+• - Clear.
+Use it when you need to clear the translation field quickly.
+Alternatively, use the Clear Selected Input option from the string menu.

-Text selection mode - Text selection mode.
-Use it when you want to copy a part of the translation from Translation Memory (TM) or Machine Translations (MT).
+• - Text selection mode.
+Use it when you want to copy a part of the translation from Translation Memory (TM) or Machine Translations (MT) (Comfortable mode only).

 This section contains the resources that might be useful: